Find Cheap Life Insurance Quotes in Your Area

 If your parents are relatively young, term life insurance is another good option that may save you money.
 Term policies are cheaper than permanent policies like guaranteed universal.

 Other options besides life insurance

-One option besides life insurance is to open a savings account for your parent.
-In this account, you could begin to put money aside for end-of-life expenses, which then could be used by you and their dependents once they have passed.
+Another strategy, besides life insurance, is to open a savings account for your parents.
+You could begin to put money aside for end-of-life expenses, which could also be used by you and their dependents once they have passed.

-Finally, if you are only worried about funeral costs, you could decide to purchase a pre-need insurance policy.
-This is a plan which allows you to prepay for a funeral through the funeral home.
-Although this plan makes payments easy, we would not recommend them as they provide no flexibility since the entire death benefit would only cover funeral costs.
+Finally, if you are only worried about funeral costs, you could purchase a pre-need insurance policy.
+This type of plan lets you prepay for a funeral through the funeral home, making payments easy.
+However, we don't generally recommend these policies.
+They provide no flexibility, since the entire death benefit covers only funeral costs.